 How Do Timeshare Points Work?

-Though point-based timeshares can vary depending on the vacation club, the general concept for using points across different brands is still the same: timeshare points are used as a type of vacation currency.
+Timeshare points are used as a type of vacation currency that owners utilize to book their future travels.
+Though point-based timeshares can vary depending on the vacation club, the general concept for using any timeshare points system is the same:

 Owners use their allotted timeshare points to book vacations at the properties within their club's network, which have individual rates.
 These rates are determined by the demand of the specific destination, resort, unit size, week(s), and number of days a vacationer wants to travel.
-For example, it will cost more timeshare points to book a vacation at a brand's most popular resort during a busy travel week than if you were to try to travel to a moderately desirable resort during the "off-season."
+Points provide so much customization, they even give owners the chance to enjoy one of the most beloved features of points-based timeshares—the ability to vacation multiple times a year under a single ownership contract!

-If you find these rates cost more than your current number of Use Year points, some clubs allow you to rollover your points, borrow from the next Use Year, and even purchase additional timeshare points down the road to keep up with your changing vacationing needs.
+If you find the rate for a specific vacation cost more than your current number of Use Year points, some clubs allow you to rollover your points, borrow from the next Use Year, and even purchase additional timeshare points down the road to keep up with your changing vacationing needs.

 Timeshare Points Vs Weeks